microsoft/ELL/docs/tutorials/Training-audio-keyword-spotter-with-pytorch/index.md

 python test_ell_model.py --classifier KeywordSpotter/model --featurizer compiled_featurizer/mfcc --sample_rate 16000 --list_file audio/testing_list.txt --categories categories.txt --reset --auto_scale
 ```

-This is going back to the raw .wav file input and refeaturizing each .wav file using the compiled featurizer.
+This is going back to the raw .wav file input and refeaturizing each .wav file using the compiled featurizer, processing each file in random order.
 This is similar to what you will do on your target device while processing microphone input.
 As a result this test pass will take a little longer (about 2 minutes).
 You will see every file scroll by telling you which one passed or failed with
 a running pass rate.
 The last page of output should look something like this:

 ```
 ...
-PASSED 88.37%: zero
-FAILED: go, expecting zero, path=zero/d0faf7e4_nohash_4.wav
-FAILED: go, expecting zero, path=zero/d0faf7e4_nohash_5.wav PASSED 88.35%: zero
-PASSED 88.35%: zero
-PASSED 88.38%: zero
-PASSED 88.38%: zero
-PASSED 88.39%: zero
-PASSED 88.39%: zero
-PASSED 88.40%: zero
-PASSED 88.40%: zero
-PASSED 88.41%: zero
-PASSED 88.41%: zero
+Saving 'results.json'
-Test completed in 135.90 seconds
+Test completed in 157.65 seconds
-6043 passed, 792 failed, pass rate of 88.41 %
+6090 passed, 483 failed, pass rate of 92.65 %
 Best prediction time was 0.0 seconds
 ```

-The final pass rate printed here is 88.49% which is close to the pytorch test accuracy of 89.69%.
+The final pass rate printed here is 92.65% which is close to the pytorch test accuracy of 93.673%.

 But how will this model perform on a continuous stream of audio from a microphone?
 You can try this out using the following tool: